If there are two things I know for certain, it’s that 1). eating out is awesome and that 2). in general, people kinda suck.

 So, for the next time you just need an evening to yourself, here are the best restaurants for solo dining in Chicago.

 The end-all-be-all of eating alone in the city, Revival Food Hall is like if your high school cafeteria served some of Chicago’s best food.
-With installations from city-wide favorites like Furious Spoon, Brown Bag Seafood (pictured above), Mindy Segal and more, whether you’re coming for lunch, dinner or just need a damn drink, Revival has got you covered.
+This is a Chicago restaurant that features installations from city-wide favorites like Furious Spoon, Brown Bag Seafood, Mindy Segal and more.
+The Revival Food Hall is the perfect destination for solo dining for lunch, dinner, or drinks.

 A Chicago icon in it’s own right, pull on up to Superdawg in the far north neighborhood of Norwood Park for a solo dining experience like no other.
 Hot dogs, cheese fries, burgers and shakes, this is one time when eating alone in your car is totally worth it.

 Hidden in the dark recesses of Fulton Market, High Five doesn’t just serve some of the tastiest ramen in the city, it does so with style.
-A tiny room with an exceptionally long wait list, a stool for one here is far easier to come by than a table for two anyway.
+This Chicago restaurant is perfect for solo dining since a table for two is hard to come by.
+High Five usually features an exceptionally long wait list.

 311 N Morgan, West Loop

 A picturesque bar, restaurant and coffee shop in the West Loop, City Mouse has practically taken over my Instagram feed this year.
-With unconventional tables, an adorable outdoor area, and an all-dogs-are-welcome mentality, grab your best friend (read: your pup) and settle in for a long, lazy morning to yourself.
+With unconventional tables, an adorable outdoor area, and an all-dogs-are-welcome mentality, grab your best friend (read: your pup), find a close parking spot, and settle in for a long, lazy morning to yourself.